 The guesthouse of Farm 215 is an intimate operation.
 The total of only six guest-units in combination with various in- and out-door spaces guarantee ample personal space and privacy.

-The guesthouse offers three accommodation-types:
+The guesthouse offers two accommodation-types:

-- The two guest-rooms on the first floor in the homestead are divided by a hall.
+- The two rooms on the first floor in the homestead are divided by a hall.
 With large sash-windows, the spacious rooms are light and airy yet have a more traditional feel than the suites.
 Both rooms have a spacious balcony.
-The homestead is the highest-lying accommodation of the retreat and the homestead rooms have the widest and furthest of views; and
+The homestead is the highest-lying accommodation of the retreat and the homestead rooms have the widest and furthest of views;

 Semi-wild indigenous gardens surround the accommodation which smoothly change into the wild and pristine nature of the Overberg fynbos.